-Each year the Alabama Law foundation makes grants for law-related charitable projects.
-A 2006 survey of Alabama’s low-income residents found that only 16% of poor people receive assistance with their legal problems.
-80% of grants are to groups that provide free civil legal aid to the poor.
+Each year the Alabama Law Foundation makes grants for law-related charitable projects.
+A recent survey of Alabama’s low-income residents found that only 16% of poor people receive assistance with their legal problems.
+Eighty percent of grants are to groups that provide free civil legal aid to the poor.

 GENERAL GRANTS